miaiceland/COMPSC132_Progams/README.md

-# These are the programs I have written for my Computer Science 132 class.
-# All programs are in the language, Python.
+# These are programs I have written for my Computer Science 132 class.
+All programs are in the language, Python.